How Fair is Your Diffusion Recommender Model?: Results and Discussion

-As the three analyzed properties, \ie accuracy, consumer, and provider fairness, represent different and possibly \textit{contrasting} sides of the recommendation scenario, we extend our previous analysis by assessing the trade-off among them, as recently done by related studies~\cite{DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/ipm/BorattoFMM23}.
-Indeed, we believe the current analysis may suitably complement the findings from the \textit{single-metric} study conducted above, motivating and explaining from other complementary perspectives the previous performance trends.
+As the three analyzed properties, \ie recommendation utility, consumer fairness, and provider fairness, represent different and possibly \textit{contrasting} dimensions of the recommendation scenario, we extend our previous analysis by assessing the trade-off among them, as done in related studies~\cite{DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/ipm/BorattoFMM23}.
+Indeed, we believe that this additional assessment may complement the findings from the \textit{uni-dimensional} analysis, motivating and explaining from other complementary perspectives the previous performance trends.

-The Kiviat diagrams in \Cref{fig:radar} represent the performance for both datasets of five representative baselines, \ie ItemkNN, XSimGCL, RecVAE, DiffRec, and L-DiffRec, on three metrics, \ie nDCG, $\Delta$nDCG, and APLT, accounting for accuracy, consumer, and provider fairness.
+The Kiviat diagrams in \Cref{fig:radar} represent the performance for both datasets of five representative baselines, \ie ItemkNN, XSimGCL, RecVAE, \emph{DiffRec}, and \emph{L-DiffRec}, on three metrics, \ie nDCG, $\Delta$nDCG, and APLT, accounting for utility, consumer, and provider fairness.
 To provide an easier interpretation of the plots, we follow \cite{DBLP:conf/ecir/AnelliDNMPP23} and normalize the metrics into [0, 1] through min-max normalization and rescale $\Delta$nDCG to adhere to the principle that ``the higher the values the better the performance''.

-On the ML1M dataset, most of the findings from the \textit{single-metric} analysis are generally confirmed.
+On the ML1M dataset, the findings from the \textit{uni-dimensional} analysis are generally confirmed.
 Indeed, we observe that XSimGCL is the most balanced baseline across all models, being capable of providing an optimal trade-off among all metrics.
 Conversely, ItemkNN, RecVAE, and DiffRec cannot generally increase one metric side without harming the other ones.
-Interestingly, though, while ItemkNN tends to maximize fairness over the accuracy, RecVAE and DiffRec, \ie generative and diffusion-based models, do the opposite.
-This becomes especially evident on DiffRec, where the model is largely improving accuracy at the detriment of provider/consumer fairness.
-The exception to the trend is L-DiffRec, reaching the second-best trade-off soon after XSimGCL.
-In fact, on FTKY, L-DiffRec exhibits even the best trade-off compared to the selected baselines.
+Interestingly, though, while ItemkNN tends to maximize fairness over the utility, RecVAE and \emph{DiffRec}, \ie generative and diffusion-based models, do the opposite.
+This becomes especially evident on \emph{DiffRec}, where the model is largely improving utility at the detriment of provider/consumer fairness.
+The exception to the trend is \emph{L-DiffRec}, reaching the second-best trade-off soon after XSimGCL.
+In fact, on FTKY, \emph{L-DiffRec} exhibits even the best trade-off compared to the selected baselines.